Quick facts about Roman Merseyside

 Several Victorian Canal engineers came to this conclusion when examining the Mersey and some of the known geology of the area.

-It is also now known that the geography of the area was much different in ancient times than it is today.
+It is other evidence to show that the geography of the area was much different in ancient times than it is today.
 There is evidence that areas that are now sea and river were once land that people lived on.
 Old tree stumps have been found right across the Wirral coastline and the general Liverpool area was thought to be marshland years ago.

 The British people that the Romans discovered